Into the Unknown: FROZEN II Smashes Box Office Records

 Frozen 2 beat out Zootopia, which started off with $75.1 million over the March 4-6 weekend in 2016.

 With Thanksgiving still to come, many critics speculate that the Disney smash success will take down HUNGER GAMES: CATCHING FIRE.
 The young adult dystopian adventure still holds the record for the biggest Thanksgiving haul for its second weekend in theaters, when it generated $109 million between Wednesday and Sunday in 2013.

 However, as Variety reports, families flock to Disney movies, giving the entertainment giant a unique edge.

 “Disney is synonymous with family and has been for a very long time,” Jeff Bock, a box office analyst with Exhibitor Relations, told Variety.
 “Any time Disney puts their magic seal of approval, especially around holidays, families will show up en masse.”

 This formula proved true for multiple summer blockbusters, including TOY STORY 4, LION KING (2019) and ALADDIN.

 This next week will determine if FROZEN II will be the cash cow critics and audience members expect.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!